ericrogler/Green-Book/Z020_The_Use_Of_AI_And_Technology.md

 - Probably
 - Probably Not

 While there's multiple choices, the only possible values are 0 or 1.
 Don't know, probably, and probably only affect the *probability* (specifically likelihood/confidence) of 1 or 0, whereas Yes or No directly confirm a 0 or 1.
-That means, for each question, there's only two true states.
+That means, for each question, there's only two true states and your answer pushes the state closer to either 0 or 1.

 In more technical terms, for n number of questions it asks, it tries to find the answer from 2^n possibilities.
-For 10 questions, that gives it a list of 1024 possibilities.
+For 10 questions, that is 1024 possibilities.
 For 20 questions, that becomes 1048576 possibilities.
 30 questions?
 1073741824 possibilities.
-33 questions means 8589934592 possibilities, or successfully finding one person from *~8 billion people* on Earth.
+33 questions means 8589934592 possibilities, or successfully finding one person from *~8.6 billion people* on Earth.

 The more questions you answer, the more likely it is to narrow down the correct answer.
 It's really easy for a computer to track all of this, but much harder for a human.